PaloAltoNetworks/prisma-cloud-docs/api/descriptions/cloud/discovery_stop_post.md

-Terminates a cloud discovery scan that's in progress..
+Terminates a cloud discovery scan that's in progress.

+### cURL Request

+Refer to the following cURL example request:

 ```bash
 $ curl -k \